First-Generation Low-Income at Yale (FLY)

 For the seventh year in a row, the First-Year Scholars at Yale program has provided incoming first-year FGLI students with the opportunity to develop a community with each other while receiving the academic support to make the transition into Yale as smooth as possible.
 Running through five weeks during the summer before their first semester, FSY enrolls its students in an English 114 course, hosts faculty perspective workshops, and gathers students for discussions about what their transition to Yale means to them.
 Students familiarize themselves with the campus and with Yale resources through multiple workshops, as well as enjoy multiple fun activities like trips to New York City and the Yale Outdoor Education Center.

-Apply to be a counselor for FSY open January 2020.
+Applications to be a counselor for FSY open January 2020.

 A Leg Even (ALE)